cpeditor/cpeditor.github.io/content/en/docs/Preferences/Code Editing.md

 ### Enable Vim emulation

 If enabled the code editor uses vim emulation.
+When Vim emulation is enabled shortcuts that user Control Key such as <kbd>Ctrl+N</kbd> will not be intercepted by CP Editor but by Code Editor.
+We provide some custom commands that can perform most of these tasks.
+You can check a list of all supported custom commands and its usage [here](../preferences/general#custom-vim-commands)

 ### Vim Configuration

 The configuration to use in vim emulation.
+It is sourced just before vim emulation starts.
+The list of all supported vim commands are listed [here](https://github.com/cpeditor/FakeVim#supported-features)